xBounceIT/WinOTP/README.md

 # WinOTP

-A Windows TOTP Authenticator application built with Python and ttkbootstrap.
+A Windows TOTP Authenticator application built with Python and PyWebView.

 ## Features